henry-bao/INFO340-Project-2/README.md

   <li>Metallic gold: 85754d </li>
 </ul>

-For more information, visit [UW official website.](https://www.washington.edu/brand/graphic-elements/primary-color-palette/)
+For more information, visit [Goal Husky!](https://goal-husky.web.app/)

 Also there are some previous existing websites:<br>
 [Productive App](https://productiveapp.io/)<br>